wjs-529/conflux/README.md

     style C4 fill:#f5a623,color:#fff
 ```

-**Note**: The Master only relays control messages.
-It does not manage network state or routing decisions.
+**Note**: VeilNet Master is a **channel**, not a server entity.
+It only relays control messages and does not manage network state or routing decisions.

 ### Data Transmission Flow